Energy Technology Perspectives

-Energy Technology Perspectives (ETP) gives a long-term outlook on the global energy system.
-The main results are presented up to the year 2050.
-For the 2012 edition the analysis was extended to include scenarios up to 2075.
-ETP models the global energy system under different scenarios for around 500 technology options.
+Energy Technology Perspectives (ETP) provides a long-term outlook on the global energy system, presenting main results up to the year 2050.
+The 2012 edition extended the analysis to include scenarios up to 2075.
+ETP models the global energy system under different scenarios, considering around 500 technology options.

-Aimed at policymakers, energy experts, business leaders and investors the book's purpose is to serve as a guide for decision makers on energy trends when setting policy and business objectives concerning energy technology.

-The book is accompanied by an online component that includes data visualisations, downloadable data and figures complements.
-Information on the modelling methodology, assumptions and results are also presented online.
+Targeted at policymakers, energy experts, business leaders, and investors, the book aims to serve as a guide for decision-makers on energy trends when setting policy and business objectives related to energy technology.
+The book is complemented by an online component that includes data visualizations and downloadable data and figures.
+Information on the modeling methodology, assumptions, and results are also presented online.

-ETP 2014
+ETP 2023

-Energy Technology Perspectives 2014 (ETP 2014) was published in May 2014.
+Energy Technology Perspectives 2023, published in January 2023.

-The publication focuses on electricity’s potential to increase energy efficiency and reduce emissions in the long term.
-Limiting the long-term global temperature increase to 2 degrees remains a central objective of the work.